-Marlow Navigation has commenced its newly designed seminars for Senior Marine Officers to provide information and training on latest company and industry updates, as well as encourage closer and more personal exchange of information and feedback between crew and office-based staff.
+Marlow Navigation has commenced its newly designed seminars for Senior Officers to provide information and training on latest company and industry updates, as well as encourage closer and more personal exchange of information and feedback between the sea going and shore-based management teams.

 The first seminar kicked off in Odessa, Ukraine last week and will continue as part of the training calendar throughout 2019, taking place across all major recruiting locations.

-“This creates an ideal atmosphere for our officers and crewing agencies to get together, learn more about each other and promote proactive and valuable interaction in all areas of operations,” explained General Manager, Marlow Navigation, Captain Alfred von der Hoeh.
+“This creates an ideal atmosphere for our Senior officers and Manning agencies, as well as representatives from the Limassol head office to get together, learn more about each other and promote proactive and valuable interaction in all areas of operations,” explained General Manager, Marlow Navigation, Captain Alfred von der Hoeh.
 “Despite the many technologies and channels for communication available, you simply cannot replace the benefits of direct and personal contact.”

 Key topics covered during these seminars include:

 - Latest industry and company developments, as well as providing updates on recent policies and current priorities